greypants/greypants.github.io/README.md

 Lead JS/Front-End Developer building a social media graphic creation and posting tool that can simultaneously post content to multiple destinations.
 We took the client's idea from white board to product.

 ![Post Creator Screenshot](images/post-creator-screenshot.png)

+While it didn't start as a mobile-focused product, we did end up adapting it for small screens.

 ![Post Creator Mobile](images/post-creator-mobile-demo.gif)

 Backbone.js 💀, Create.js, Ruby on Rails